Malaysia Plug Type: Same as Singapore? (Type G) | Adapter Guide

 Malaysia Plug

-Malaysia, like Singapore, uses type G power sockets.
+Malaysia type same as Singapore, they uses type G plugs.
 Type G plugs are commonly used in the UK and many former British colonies, including Malaysia, Singapore, and Hong Kong.
-There are three rectangular prongs arranged in a triangular shape.
+There are three rectangular-pin configuration arranged in a triangular shape.

 If you are coming from Singapore, your plug is suitable for Malaysia power sockets.
 You don't need a Malaysia power plug adapter.